libanWest/QA-Final-Project/README.md

 ![enter image description here](https://user-images.githubusercontent.com/101958815/190919277-4f66c9cc-ba0c-4aae-9413-8c886695e620.png)

 **Add Author to Book**

-Since this is a **Many to Many** relationship, one Book can have many authors but that same author can also be added to another Book as shown in below.
+Since this is a **Many to Many** relationship, one Book can have many authors as shown below.
 This relationship will be displayed in the **Book_Authors** table.

 ![enter image description here](https://user-images.githubusercontent.com/101958815/190919263-2667add8-0912-47dd-8e31-f5a8d4fe0760.png)